audreyyun/boxstax/README.md

   * Increase speeds after 20 consecutive box drops
   * If box is not at least 51% on the bottom box, it falls off -  game over.

-Boxstax will utilize js, css, and html to create this frontend game.
+Boxstax will utilize js, canvas, css, and html to create this frontend game.

 ## Wireframe
 ![Alt text](/dist/images/wireframe.png)